Botulinum Toxin or Botox

 - Oblique nasal wrinkles (bunny lines)

-Other less well-known indications
+Other less-known indications

 - Treatment of platysmal bands

-The two subcutaneous muscles of the neck tend to contract, making their free edges visible.
-In early stages, injection of Botox™ can erase these jowls to provide a rejuvenation of the neck region. - Uneven appearance of the chin
+The two platysma muscles tend to contract, revealing their free edges.
+In early stages, Botox injections help smooth these jowls to provide a neck region rejuvenation. - Uneven chin contour

-- Wrinkles of the lower eyelids
+- Wrinkles on the lower eyelids

 - Prevention of aging of the lower third of the face